Komil-jon/number-representation/README.md

-This piece of code will write the input number in the form of sequence of words.
+This piece of code will write the input positive integer number in the form of sequence of words.